 Click the link (highlighted in red above).

 Step #9: You'll be prompted to set a password.
 WordPress will automatically create a password for you, but you can edit it to something a bit more memorable.

-You should now see this:
+You should now see your WordPress dashboard.